 Why not just raise the regular dividend?
 Ford wants its shareholders to be able to count on that regular dividend, so it has been set at a level that Ford feels it can maintain through a recession.
 The company has said repeatedly (and emphatically) that it is prepared to maintain steady dividend payments through the next recession, whenever it arrives, in order to demonstrate to long-term investors that its dividend is reliable.

 Given Ford's sizable cash hoard ($23.2 billion as of June 30, 2019) and the fat stream of cash generated by its captive-financing subsidiary, it's a credible plan.

 Growth and potential risk

-Is BMW or Ford the better buy right now?
+Is Ford or BMW the better buy today?

 More From The Motley Fool

 - The $16,728 Social Security Bonus You Cannot Afford to Miss